 Hon.
 Lily Kiden acknowledged the importance of the Commission for Truth, Reconciliation and Healing in Chapter 5 of R-ARCSS, including looking the need to look into human rights violations on CRSV.
 She emphasised the need for gender representation in the Commission including a representative of CRSV.
 The establishment of the Hybrid Court for South Sudan (HCSS) and access to justice was equally highlighted.

 It is hard to see ministers or parliamentarians in South Sudan.
 It’s like seeing heaven.
 Today I feel like I am in heaven.

-There was an overwhelming show for support towards survivors with members of parliament applauding their bravery throughout the meeting, and encouraged them to advise what the government should do to assist.
+There was an overwhelming support towards the survivors of conflict-related violence in Juba.
+The members of parliament applauding their bravery throughout the meeting, and encouraged them to advise what the government should do to assist.

 A key point raised and discussed regards children born of rape:

-A legal status of children born of rape that does not stigmatise them.
+We need a legal status for children born of rape that does not stigmatise them.
 They need to be able to obtain birth certificates without the identity of the father being known.

 Hon.
 Sarah Benjamin proposed the initiation of a Private Members Bill to address specific issues raised by survivors.
 However, Hon.
 Lilian Kiden explained that initiating a private member bill requires funding, it will be difficult without money, but that they can however push for the passing and implementation of pre-existing bills to incorporate these issues, such as the Family Bill and the Anti-GBV Bill.